vasilakisfil/Introspected-REST/README.md

 them is a bad practice.

 #### 8.1.2.
 Making an API REST-compliant by downplaying its capabilities
-Someone could argue that we require all APIs to support features that shouldn't.
+One could argue that we require all APIs to support features that shouldn't, like resource manipulation.
-For instance, we could have a weather API with `application/vnd.weather+json` Media Type that is only supposed to provide a single attribute with its value:
+For instance, we could have a weather API with `application/vnd.weather+json` Media Type that is only supposed to provide a single attribute with its value, as Integer:

 ```json
 {